 46. Hear the cracking sound of glaciers in Patagonia – before they’re gone.

 47. Go downhill skiing or snowboarding in the Andes mountains.
 Bariloche is the main winter sports hub in Argentina and from Chile’s capital Santiago it’s less than two hours driving to four ski resorts.
 Other Andes-nations don’t have such established ski destinations, but if you’re adamant you might find something.

 48. Snow ain’t your thing?
 Go sandboarding in Perú from the dunes of Huacachina.

 49. Walk on the equator in Ecuador and make some jokes about being in “Middle Earth”.
-Also, there’s cheap-ass bananas there.
+Also, there are cheap-ass bananas there.